If you have a functional background in finance, supply chain management, HR/Payroll, or customer relationship

 JD Edwards developers (also called programmers) typically have an RPG background for JDE's World Software

 client base.
-Developers interested in starting an EnterpriseOne career typically are already employed by
+Developers interested in starting an EnterpriseOne career typically are already skilled C or Web programmers.

 usually find it easier to find a position than those who are strictly technical.

 With those distinctions in mind, how do you become a JDE consultant in today's marketplace?

 We cannot, in good conscience, recommend that you take a job with a client, with the intent of leaving after a year or two to join a consulting firm.
 That kind of poaching goes on all too often, and isn't fair to the JDE client community.

 Instead, we recommend approaching the large system integrators (Oracle's Diamond Partners) and also the larger independent business partners (Oracle's Platinum Partners).
 With the 20%+ increase in JD Edwards revenue that is happening every year for Oracle, that means Oracle's JDE partners need to hire thousands of JDE consultants worldwide every year.

 Who are the Diamond Partners?
 Infosys, Accenture, Tata, Hitachi, Wipro, IBM, Accenture, Deloitte, Capgemini, and IBM.

 Platinum Partners include: KPIT, Larsen & Toubro Infotech, Systime, CSS International, EVRY Applications, Red Rock Consulting, Syntax Systems, CD Group, Elitesland, Jardine OneSolution, ICS, Redfaire, Denovo, Mitchell & Associates, Al-Falak, and quite a few others.
 To find them all, go to solutions.oracle.com and search by keyword for Platinum, and by Solution, Applications = JD Edwards EnterpriseOne.